DeAtHbRiNgEr1234/yt-imports/README.md

 ## Description

-This Sudoku Solver is a program written in [insert language here] that solves Sudoku puzzles using a backtracking algorithm.
+This Sudoku Solver is a program written in C that solves Sudoku puzzles using a backtracking algorithm.
 It provides a simple command-line interface for inputting Sudoku puzzles and displays the solved puzzle.

 ## Installation